DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 Participation in this working group is open to all in the community.
 Individual one-off contributions are welcome by anybody so long as it follows the submission guidelines.

-#### 2.1.2 Participants
+#### 2.1.2 Contributor

 One does not need to be a full participant in order to contribute to the working group.
-Being identified as a full participant is however a recognition of consistent contributions including:
+Being identified as a full contributor is however a recognition of consistent contributions including:

 - attending and engaging in working group community meetings
 - volunteering and taking an active role in accomplishing group tasks identified as issues in the repository or during a community meeting
 - submitting ideas and recommendations for inclusion in collected resources

-We value regular participation so want to recognize those who do.
+We value regular participation so want to recognize those who do but may not show up as a code contributor on GitHub.

 #### 2.1.3 Managers

-Managers are an integral part to the function of the working group and are recognized in order to drive action forward.
-They should do everything regular participants are expected to do.
+**Working Group Managers** are an integral part to the function of the working group and are recognized in order to drive action forward.
+They should do everything regular participants are expected to do and more.
+Managers are appointed by the Developer Relations Foundation Steering Committee.

 _Communication_
 - set recurring meeting times and dates that allow for synchronous communication with participants that may be spread around the globe